nickfloros/grunt-swagger-js-codegen/README.md

                     apis: [
                         {
                             swagger: 'swagger/_queries',
-                            moduleName: 'Model' // This is the model and file name }
+                            moduleName: 'Model' // This is the class name and the file name }
                     ],
                     model : 'lib/model', // location where models will be created not supported for angularJS